Key Takeaways

 However, if you don’t have an ID, your mother/legal guardian will need to be present when you submit your application.
 They will need to bring their own ID and sign the form on your behalf.

-Answer: Your legal guardian may provide a statement of consent/awareness of the application plus a copy of the guardianship order.
+A: Your legal guardian may provide a statement of consent/awareness of the application, plus a copy of the guardianship order.
 These must be submitted with the following:

 1. Form DS-11